衞生署日間醫療中心牌照

 Prone Breast Radiation Therapy

-Remote High Dose Rate (HDR) Afterloading Brachytherapy
+Remote High-Dose Afterloading Brachytherapy

 Suitable cases for Brachytherapy include: